jairaj-018/AIGemini/README.md

 run the below command
 npm install react-markdown remark-gfm react-syntax-highlighter @google/generative-ai

-Step 2: Create the ChatGPTClone Component
+Step 2: Create the Clone of the Component

-Inside your React application, create a new file ChatGPTClone.js in the src folder.
+Inside your React application, create a new file  in the src folder.
-Copy and paste the ChatGPTClone code into the created file.
+Copy and paste the GeminiAI.jsx code into the created file.

 Set up API Key: